hakunamalaton/vue-scoped-css-example/deep_selectors/README.md

 }
 </style>
 ```
-From the Vue official documentation, the [:deep](https://vuejs.org/api/sfc-css-features.html#deep-selectors) pseudo class may help.
+From the Vue official documentation, the [:deep](https://vuejs.org/api/sfc-css-features.html#deep-selectors) pseudo-class may help.

 Try fixing the CSS scoped definition inside the parent component:
 ```CSS